 Here are some important reasons to select a qualified and trustworthy individual for this role:

 - He or she must have an acceptable level of knowledge and skills to handle the affairs of the company.

-- He or she acts as a director-level representative to undertake financial paperwork, engagements with the local authorities on licence registrations, etc.
+- He or she acts as a director-level representative to undertake various jobs.
+This includes financial paperwork, engagements with the local authorities on license registrations, etc.

-- He or she has a responsibility to perform his duties with honesty and integrity, without any conflict of interest.
+- He or she has a responsibility to perform his or her duties with honesty and integrity.
+Also, he or she must be able to avoid any conflict of interest in the company.

-- He or she must keep abreast of company tax and accounting updates and statutory obligations, and work with the company secretary to ensure that all required documentation is lodged with ACRA in a timely manner.
+- He or she must keep abreast of company tax and accounting updates and statutory obligations.
+His/ her responsibility also consists of working with the company secretary to ensure that all required documentation is lodged with ACRA in a timely manner.

-Why engage a Nominee Director from a professional services firm?
+Why Engage a Director from a Professional Services Firm?

-For a foreign entrepreneur, peace of mind is the number one reason.
-The Nominee Director Services at 3E Accounting, for instance, is provided by a team of reputable and trustworthy professionals, where the Nominee Director is a qualified accountant and local resident who is part of the 3E Accounting senior management.
-With the right capabilities and competence, he is able to help your company maintain a good standing and ensure full regulatory compliance.
-By providing our own director for our Nominee Director Services, you can be assured that we have the safety and perpetuity of our clients’ businesses at heart.
+For foreign entrepreneurs, peace of mind is the number one reason.
+The Nominee Director Services at 3E Accounting, for instance, consists of a team of reputable and trustworthy professionals.
+The Nominee Director is a qualified accountant and local resident who is part of the 3E Accounting senior management.
+With the right capabilities and competence, he is able to help your company maintain good standing and ensure full regulatory compliance.
+By providing our own director for our Nominee Director Services, we assure you that we have the safety and perpetuity of our clients’ businesses at heart.
 Find out more here on how 3E Accounting is the solution to your Nominee Director needs.